-BOOKS FOR TODAY, GREATER ACCESSIBILITY for Tomorrow
+BOOKS FOR TODAY with GREATER ACCESSIBILITY for Tomorrow

 Libraries are the leaders in providing equitable access to knowledge through their collections, resources, and other cultural materials.
 Vibrant hubs in our communities and academic settings.
 Safe spaces for learning.
 It is because of our great love for libraries that we are especially excited to offer TABF titles in both print and eBook formats—identical to each other, thus offering an uncompromised reading experience.
 This hybrid publishing model supports greater access for use in public and academic libraries and beyond.